 Adana Wastewater Treatment Plants, Turkey

-The two new wastewater treatment plants at Adana - Turkey's fourth largest city - which became operational in 2004, represent part of a major national programme to enhance the country's infrastructure and improve environmental management.
+Two new wastewater treatment plants at Adana that became operational in 2004 represent part of a major national programme to enhance the country's infrastructure and improve environmental management.

 Prior to the 1990s, progress on addressing many of the country's pressing environmental problems had been slow.
-In 1991, the establishment of the Turkish Ministry of Environment marked a significant step in changing this situation and dramatic improvements were made, particularly in respect of air pollution in the nations two largest cities, Istanbul and Ankara.
+In 1991, the establishment of the Turkish Ministry of Environment marked a significant step in changing this situation and dramatic improvements were made, particularly in respect of air pollution in Istanbul and Ankara.

-In addition, the provisional acceptance certificate (PAC) was issued for Adana East.
-The Adana East plant was modified in June 2006 by an additional biological treatment stage which increased its capacity and effectiveness.
+In addition, the provisional acceptance certificate (PAC) was issued for the Adana East plant, which was modified in June 2006 by an additional biological treatment stage that increased its capacity and effectiveness.
 Adana East was also placed under the operations management of WABAG for a further twelve months until June 2008.

-The treated effluent is discharged into the Seyhan river which is a major source of irrigation water for the Cukurova plain, the fertile heartland of Turkish cotton and citrus growing; the need to protect this important resource was one of the drivers behind the new plants.
-The effluent currently meets EU standards and the plants have been designed to enable further expansion, in particular to accommodate the higher nitrogen and phosphorus loads anticipated in the future.
+The treated effluent is discharged into the Seyhan river, which is a major source of irrigation water for the Cukurova plain.
+The need to protect this important resource was one of the drivers behind the new plants.
+The effluent currently meets EU standards and the plants have been designed to enable further expansion, in particular to accommodate higher nitrogen and phosphorus loads anticipated in the future.